 Mistake #1: Thinking You’re Not Vulnerable to a Cyber Attack

 Businesses of all sizes can fall victim to a cyber security breach.
 Cybercriminals often use more evolved threats to target smaller businesses, so you need to be prepared.
 Take the possibility of an attack seriously and consider bringing in a qualified expert to identify weaknesses, conduct system audits, and offer solutions to minimize your risk.

 Teaching your staff to avoid cyber-attacks (e.g. unsecured links, phishing scams, etc.) can help save your company from an enormous loss.
 Regularly train each member of your team to use secure protocols, think before they click, and take action in case of a cyber attack to minimize the possibility of a security breach.

 Be sure to update any security software you have every now and then.
 Apply the updates as soon as they become available to protect your data and network.
 If you have confidential files such as budget reports or income statements, it’s better to store them in a system that is not connected to a server.

 Never cut corners when it comes to cyber security.
 Buying expensive anti-virus software is not enough to protect yourself from cybercriminals.
-For better data and network protection, it’s always best to use IT service providers.
+For better data and network protection, it’s always best to work with IT service providers.
 These experts have resources, skills, and specialized knowledge to help you come up with an employee awareness plan and extensive security policy.